Landlords who can’t get a landlord mortgage

 In other circumstances where a landlord investment multiples are stretched the mortgage broker can access buy-to-let lenders which are prepared to accept that the rental cover from a proposed buy-to-let investment is lower than standard.
 Traditionally lenders demand 125% of the mortgage payment to be covered by the actual or projected rent from a landlord’s investment property.

-Getting good advice is essential
+Getting good landlord mortgage advice is essential

-In both cases where a landlord has been declined by a lender, a landlord should seek advice from a good mortgage broker.
+In both cases where a landlord has been declined by a mortgage lender, a landlord should seek advice from a specialist landlord mortgage broker.
 This is because a buy-to-let mortgage broker will be able to search through their panel of lenders to find specialist lenders that; are able to lend on the type of property that a landlord is looking to purchase or will advance funds on more generous lending multiples.
 Landlords should ensure that they do not end up paying a penal interest rate for these buy-to-let mortgages.

 The other reason why a landlord is likely to be refused a buy-to-let mortgage is because they may have a ‘less than perfect credit history’.
 This does not mean that the landlord has financial problems; in fact far from it.
 Frequently it may well be that a landlord or borrower has inadvertently received an incorrect or inaccurate entry on their credit file which unless corrected means that obtaining credit such as a buy-to-let mortgage is difficult or impossible.

 Therefore, if a landlord is refused a buy-to-let mortgage they should enquire with their lender the reasons why they have been declined.
-Unfortunately many lenders are very reluctant to release this information fearing that unscrupulous borrowers will exploit the knowledge gained to fraudently obtain buy-to-let finance.
+Unfortunately many lenders are very reluctant to release this information fearing that unscrupulous borrowers will exploit the knowledge gained to fraudulently obtain buy-to-let finance.
 This means that the only way a landlord can check whether their refusal of finance relates to their credit file is to request a copy from the appropriate credit referencing agency.